 [Note: The example that follows is presented to illustrate the mechanics of evaluating the realizability of deferred tax assets to be recognized in the accounting for a business combination.
 To do so in as simplistic way as possible, the facts of this example are very basic.
 Keep in mind that any changes to the facts would significantly affect the evaluation of whether a valuation allowance is necessary.
-In addition, this example focuses on the deferred tax liability created by an indefinite-lived taxable temporary difference as the only basis to analyze the realizability of deductible temporary differences and the deferred tax assets created by those differences.
+In addition, this example focuses on the deferred tax liability created by an indefinite-lived taxable temporary differences and the deferred tax assets created by those differences.
 If the taxable temporary difference in this example was not indefinite-lived, scheduling out the reversal of all the temporary differences would be required.]